Special Boat Service (Nigeria): Operation

+A member of the Nigerian Special Boat Service conducting Visit, Board, Search, and Seizure training with United States Coast Guard personnel.

 Presently, some SBS personnel are actively deployed in the northeastern part of Nigeria, working with the Armed Forces Special Forces (AFSF) Battalion, engaging in ongoing counter-insurgency operations against the Boko Haram terrorist group.
 On 21 April 2020, ten SBS commandos boarded the Tommi Ritscher, a container ship captured by pirates off the shore of Benin, for which the Beninese authorities gave the commandos a letter of commendation.
 They were instrumental in wiping out Boko Haram high command through surgical operations in the North-East and North-West of the country.
 They also offered training to Nigerien and Chadian soldiers on tactical operations and weapon handling.
 The NSBS helped trained the first set of the Special Boat Squadron of Ghana Navy.
 They were also responsible for capturing the airport and state house in the Gambia that forced president Yaya Germain to handover to Adama Barrow the president-elect.

 The Nigerian Navy Special Boat Service has worked in the region with the Ghana Special Boat Squadron and the United States Army Special Forces.